 Due to COVID-19, the 2020 event was online-only and broadcast on Facebook.
 Thankfully, the event was able to return with in-person activities in 2021.
-The 2021 festival took place from 12:00 pm to 5:00 pm on Saturday, September 11th.
+The festival that year took place on Saturday, September 11th.
 The centre of the event was at the intersection of 6th Street and 6th Avenue in New Westminster, although in typical years the festival usually covers a couple blocks.

-2022 marks the 10th anniversary of the Recovery Day BC event.
-It is scheduled to take place on Saturday, September 10th this year.
-Additional details are to be confirmed.
+2022 marked the 10th anniversary of the Recovery Day BC event.
+It took place from noon until 6:00 pm on Saturday, September 10th last year.

 One of the biggest goals of the event is to educate and fight against the stigmas surrounding addiction and mental health.
 To do so, there are a large number of information booths and different displays set up by wellness organizations and other groups.